lukewendling/firmament/README.md

 type "help" to get a list of all make commands.
 type "template" to generate a template firmament configuration file.
 type "make build [filename]" to execute a firmament configuration file.

+**Docker Interaction Shell:**
+"./firmament.js docker"
+You will see a docker prompt
+docker->>
+type help to get a list of all docker commands

 ## Config File
 The config file is basically just a json array filled with docker container config objects.